alexpop848/Angular-Grocery-List-Project/README.md

 -functions to let the user add, delete and edit items <br>
 -functions to let the user add, delete and edit lists <br>
 -added local storage to the project in order to save the lists <br>
--added Auth0 so that only logged in users can see the content
+-added authentification with Auth0 so that only logged in users can see the content

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.